Intergroup Communication Interest Group By-Laws (2019)

 Article 6 Awards

-The Interest Group will award Top Three Paper awards and a Top Student Paper award at annual conferences.
+The Interest Group will award Top Three Paper awards and the Howard Giles Top Student Paper award at the annual conference.
 The top paper award recipients are determined based on the ratings by the paper reviews.
 In addition to the top paper awards, the ICIG may institute additional awards for scholarly performance.
 Such awards will be judged by a three panel committee of peers appointed by the co-chairs.
 The co-chairs will announce a Call for nominations and procedures for nomination in the ICA newsletter as well as the IGIC website.
 Nominations will include a cover letter stating why the person should be recognized by the ICIG, the nominee’s vitae, and letters of recommendation.
 The nature of the award will depend on IGIC funds.

 These Interest Group Bylaws may not conflict with the Bylaws of the Association; the latter take precedence, and power for determining conflict rests with the Board of Directors of the Association.

-These by-laws shall become effective immediately upon approval by a majority vote of the members present and voting at the 2009 business meeting.
+g at the 2009 business meeting.
 If these by-laws are approved, the co-chairs are authorized to make any additional minor stylistic changes consistent with the intent of the articles proposed.
 The co-chairs shall be responsible for formulating necessary policies, procedures, and documents needed to facilitate the functioning of these bylaws.